Aging in Place

 - 12 Natural Ways to Reduce Indoor Air Pollution: An infographic with some “fast facts” about indoor air pollution and how plants can help reduce it (includes a list of 7 specific plants).
 From HomeAdvisor.

-- Aging in Place: What Every Boomer Should Know: A guide with tips, tricks and ideas for aging in one’s own home.
+- Aging in Place: What Every Senior Should Know: A guide with tips, tricks and ideas for aging in one’s own home.
 From Porch.

 - Bathroom Safety Tips for Caregivers: Research from the National Institute on Aging says that around 80% of falls of people over 65 occur in the bathroom.
 From UpFlush Toilet.